rajvirsinghbenipal/VoiceUS/content/english/news/United Airlines Tech Glitch Grounds Flights Nationwide.md

 - Many travelers reported receiving little to no real-time updates.
 - Airports were filled with passengers waiting for rescheduled flights, with some forced to stay overnight.

-> “It was total chaos,” said one traveler at Newark.
-“No one knew what was going on, and we just sat there for hours.”
+> It was total chaos,” said one traveler at Newark.
+“No one knew what was going on, and we just sat there for hours.

 ---